neilscudder/control-nodejs/README.md

 A minimum-security authentication framework provides an end user with a URL with embedded credentials that they may re-generate themselves.
 For each control URL there is a mathing Reset URL, which will re-generate both links.
 See notes on authentication, below.

-Minimal file sizes, 2 http requests and 0 bitmap graphics. *Currently loads in 0.8s.* Depends on php, mongodb and [mpc](http://git.musicpd.org/cgit/master/mpc.git/).
+Minimal file sizes, 2 http requests and 0 bitmap graphics.
+Depends on php, mongodb and [mpc](http://git.musicpd.org/cgit/master/mpc.git/).

+GUI download size: 3.74kb.
+Requests: 2.
+Loading time 0.8ms.

 ### Status
 Alpha stage.
 Still flushing out the broad strokes of key features.
 Testers needed.